mschmulen/ios7-javascript-bridge/README.md

 ## Intro to Apple's new iOS7 native JavaScript bridge

-Native iOS7 support for JavaScript is amazing for 3 reasons:
+Apple Support for a Native iOS Objective-C to JavaScript bridge is amazing for 3 reasons:

-1. JavaScript support in your Objective-C from Apple. means developers don't need 3rd party JavaScript Bridge technology such as Appcelerator, or Cordova (Phone Gap) to leverage the power of JavaScript for Native Mobile.
+1. This gives developers direct access to JavaScript Bridge technology without leveraging 3rd party SDK’s such as Appcelerator, or Cordova (Phone Gap).
-2. Direct binding means you can access JavaScript code from Objective-C aand and Objective-C code from JavaScript without the overhead of a web browser.
+2. JavaScript is the first non Apple proprietary language (Objective-C ) to be supported in the Native iOS XCode tool chain.
 3. It's very easy to get started.

 You can checkout the WWDC introduction "Integrating JavaScript into Native Apps" session on [apples developer network ] (https://developer.apple.com/wwdc/videos/?id=615 )